vadof/vplay-backend/README.md

 **Description**

-- Централизованная точка входа для всех клиентов.
+- Centralized entry point for all clients.
-- Маршрутизация запросов к соответствующим микросервисам.
+- Routing requests to the appropriate microservices.
-- Управление аутентификацией и авторизацией на уровне шлюза.
+- Gateway-level authentication and authorization management.

 **Components**

-- Spring Cloud Gateway для маршрутизации и управления API.
+- Spring Cloud Gateway for API routing and management.

 ## Eureka Service

 **Description**

-- Обнаружение и регистрация микросервисов.
+- Discovery and registration of microservices.
-- Обеспечение динамической маршрутизации и балансировки нагрузки.
+- Providing dynamic routing and load balancing.

 **Components**